CHILDHOOD ANXIETY PARENT SUPPORT

 Unlike traditional child-focused therapy, SPACE works primarily with parents and caregivers.
 This means children do not necessarily need to attend sessions for meaningful change to begin happening within the family system.

-The goal of SPACE is not to eliminate anxiety completely.
-Instead, the focus is on helping children build greater confidence, flexibility, resilience, and independence while reducing patterns that may unintentionally reinforce anxiety.
+The focus of SPACE is on helping children build greater confidence, flexibility, resilience, and independence while reducing patterns that may unintentionally reinforce anxiety.

 SPACE combines: